domsson/libtwirc/README.md

 # How to use

-I have yet to fill the wiki with documentation.
-Until then, you can check out [twircclient](https://github.com/domsson/twircclient) for some example code that makes use of `libtwirc`, including instructions on how to build.
+You can have a look at the wiki, but I'm still in the process of filling it.
+Until that is finished, check out [twircclient](https://github.com/domsson/twircclient) for some example code that makes use of `libtwirc`, including instructions on how to build.

 # Motivation